degrace1/Autonomous-Line-Tracking-Car/README.md

 ## Some advices for using this module

 - It performs well when the background is simple, without any yellow color components.
-A good brightness with neither too strong nor too weak lightness is also prefered.
+A good brightness with neither too strong nor too weak lightness is also preferred.
 - It may fail to detect the ball in some frames but will work in most cases.
 - It is very sensitive to the light and background.
 After moving on to a new background, we should adjust the parameters again.